EzayAdvanced/www.warp10.io/reference/frameworks/mapper_rate.md

 category: "reference"
 ---

 This *mapper* function computes the rate of change between the first and last values (`rate = (last - first) / (lasttick - firsttick)`) of each sliding window.
-The measurement unit of timestamps (firsttick and lasttick) is the second.
 The location and elevation returned are those associated with the most recent value in the sliding window.

 The `mapper.rate` function can only be applied to values of type **LONG** or **DOUBLE**, when applied to **STRING** or **BOOLEAN** it does not return any value.
 If the sliding window contains less than 2 values, the rate of change will be 0.0.